Best SSD For PC or Laptop

-The fundamental difference in terms of Hardware between SSD and HDD is that while Hard Drive uses actual disk and spindle to store data, SSD stores the data on NAND based memory chips and has a I/ O controller to manage the read/write operation.
+The fundamental difference regarding Hardware between SSD and HDD is that while Hard Drive uses actual disk and spindle to store data, SSD stores the data on NAND based memory chips and has an I/ O controller to manage the read/write operation.

 The Price for SSD is much higher for same capacity say a 1TB hard Drive will cost you Rs.
-3800 , while a 1 TB SSD will cost of 30,000, roughly ten times the cost of HDD.
+3800, while a 1 TB SSD will cost 30,000, roughly ten times the cost of HDD.

 Here is Table Comparing Some of The Major Differences between SSD and HDD

 |Parameter||Hard Disk Drive(HDD)||Solid State Drive (SSD)||Remark|

 |Cost for 1 TB||Rs.
 3800||Rs.
 30,000||Approx. 10 Times the Cost of HDD|

 |Storage Capacity||Upto 6TB or more||Maximum 1TB or 2TB||Much Larger for HDD|